Russia Hoaxers Must Face Justice, Interview with The Federalist's Sean Davis | TRIGGERED Ep.265

 It's definitely worse than it was, but they're not powerless.

-I mean, I think we probably delude ourselves on the right when we tell ourselves, oh, they're totally discredited.
+I mean, I think we probably delude ourselves on the right when we tell ourselves, Oh, they're totally discredited.

 What they do doesn't matter.

-No, what they do really does matter.
+No, what they do really matters.

 They have a massive, massive soapbox.